laravel/docs/billing.md

 <a name="multiplan-subscriptions"></a>
 ### Multiplan Subscriptions

-Cashier provides support for [multiplan subscriptions](https://stripe.com/docs/billing/subscriptions/multiplan) with Stripe.
-For example, you might want to provide different plans for different parts of your app.
-Consider you have an extra "backups" feature which you can let the customer optionally add on:
+[Multiplan subscriptions](https://stripe.com/docs/billing/subscriptions/multiplan)s allow you to assign multiple billing plans to a single subscription.
+For example, imagine you are building a customer service "helpdesk" application that has a base subscription of $10 per month, but offers a live chat add-on plan for an additional $15 per month:

     $user = User::find(1);

-    $user->subscription('default')->addPlan('backup-plan');
+    $user->subscription('default')->addPlan('chat-plan');

-And now the customer will have two plans on their `default` subscription.
-The above method will add the new plan and the customer will be billed for it on the next billing cycle.
-If you would like to bill the customer immediately instead you can use the `addPlanAndInvoice` method:
+Now the customer will have two plans on their `default` subscription.
+The example above will add the new plan and the customer will be billed for it on their next billing cycle.
+If you would like to bill the customer immediately you may use the `addPlanAndInvoice` method:

-    $user->subscription('default')->addPlanAndInvoice('backup-plan');
+    $user->subscription('default')->addPlanAndInvoice('chat-plan');

-You can also remove plans again easily:
+You may remove plans from subscriptions using the `removePlan` method:

-    $user->subscription('default')->removePlan('backup-plan');

-Note that you cannot remove the last plan.
-Peventing proration when adding or removing plans is also supported:

-    $user->subscription('default')->noProrate()->removePlan('backup-plan');
+    $user->subscription('default')->removePlan('chat-plan');

+> {note} You may not remove the last plan on a subscription.
+Instead, you may simply cancel the subscription.

+#### Proration

+By default, Stripe will prorate charges when adding or removing plans from a subscription.
+If you would like to make a plan adjustment without proration, you should chain the `noProrate` method onto your plan operation:

+    $user->subscription('default')->noProrate()->removePlan('chat-plan');

+#### Quantities

-If you want to update quantities on subscription items you can easily do so by making use of all the [existing quantity methods](subscription-quantity) and passing an extra parameter with the plan:
+If you would like to update quantities on individual subscription plans, you may do so using the [existing quantity methods](subscription-quantity) and passing the name of hte plan as an additional argument to the method:

     $user = User::find(1);

-    $user->subscription('default')->incrementQuantity(5, 'backup-plan');
+    $user->subscription('default')->incrementQuantity(5, 'chat-plan');

-    $user->subscription('default')->decrementQuantity(3, 'backup-plan');
+    $user->subscription('default')->decrementQuantity(3, 'chat-plan');

-    $user->subscription('default')->updateQuantity(10, 'backup-plan');
+    $user->subscription('default')->updateQuantity(10, 'chat-plan');

-> {note} When you have multiple plans set on a subscription please take into account that the `stripe_plan` and `quantity` attributes on the `Subscription` model will be `null` and you'll need to check these on the individual subscription items.
+> {note} When you have multiple plans set on a subscription the `stripe_plan` and `quantity` attributes on the `Subscription` model will be `null`.
+To access the individual plans, you should use the `items` relationship available on the `Subscription` model.

 #### Subscription Items

-When a subscription has multiple plans, it'll have multiple subscription items set in the database.
-If you need to retrieve and use these you can do so with the `items` relationship on the subscription:
+When a subscription has multiple plans, it will have multiple subscription "items" stored in your database's `subscription_items` table.
+You may access these via the `items` relationship on the subscription:

     $user = User::find(1);

     $subscriptionItem = $user->subscription('default')->items->first();

-    // Retrieve the Stripe plan and quantity for a specific item.
+    // Retrieve the Stripe plan and quantity for a specific item...
     $stripePlan = $subscriptionItem->stripe_plan;
     $quantity = $subscriptionItem->quantity;